Thesis-based MS degree

-- At least two Biology courses (or related subject area)
+- At least two Biology courses (or related subject area, such as environmental science)

-- One semester of Statistics AND one semester of Organic Chemistry, Genetics OR Ecology
+- One semester of Statistics AND one semester of either Organic Chemistry, Genetics OR Ecology

 - TOEFL: 577 (paper-based); 233 (computer-based); 90 (internet-based)

-For more information on the application process, please see The Graduate School website.
+For more information, please see The Graduate School's application requirements.